Read Aristotle with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Aristotle becoming a notable philosopher.

-The central claim is this: Aristotle’s rise to prominence as a notable philosopher can be attributed to several key factors.
+In plain terms: Aristotle’s rise to prominence as a notable philosopher can be attributed to several key factors.

-The added historical insight is that Aristotle is best read as a method of pressure, not only as a set of theses.
+Aristotle is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 One honest test after reading is whether the reader can use aristotle becoming a notable philosopher to sort a live borderline case or answer a serious objection about Aristotle.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what survives when a thinker is treated as a living method of inquiry instead of a summary label rather than leaving it as a detached summary.